When Prince William and Kate Middleton became engaged in 2010, Kate’s engagement ring was thrown in the spotlight.

-As Kate Middleton and Prince William celebrate their 10 year wedding anniversary, our engagement ring experts at Steven Stone have taken a fresh look at Kate Middleton’s world famous engagement ring.
+As the couple celebrate their 10 year wedding anniversary, engagement ring experts at Steven Stone have taken a fresh look at the world famous engagement ring, which originally belonged to another member of the Royal family.

-Kate Middleton’s ring, which was formerly Princess Diana’s, features a 12 carat Ceylon sapphire, originating from Sri Lanka.
+Kate Middleton’s ring was formerly Princess Diana’s.
+It features a 12 carat Ceylon sapphire, originating from Sri Lanka.
 Like with most precious gemstones, the quality and value of a sapphire is graded by its colour and hue, which can range from a light, pale blue to a dark, royal blue.

 The sapphire is a deep, royal blue, of AAAA quality, making it amongst the most valuable of its kind.